5x12/themlsbook/jupyter_book/chapter2/knn.md

 plotKNN(n_neighbors=1, plot_data=False)
 ```

+Figure above shows the learned decision regions of a model, or specifically, it shows how this classifier predicts the (unknown) type of a new fruit with height and width measurements.
+For instance, if there is an unknown data point with measurements (4cm,5cm), it lands in the green region so the classifier predicts mandarin.

 ### 3.3.
 Predict unknown values

 Let's predict unknown fruits using our trained classifier.
-Let's try to predict the label for an unknown fruit with width of 9cm and height of 3cm
+Let's try to predict the label for an unknown fruit with width of 9cm and height of 3cm:

 ```{code-cell} ipython3